MBA Polymers: Global operations

 In 2004 MBA Polymers created a joint venture with Guangzhou Iron and Steel Enterprises Holdings Ltd to establish its sustainable recycling operations in China.
 MBA Polymers' operations in China now employ over 160 people.
 The company has invested $15 million in the recycling plant.

 The company expanded its operations to Austria in 2006 with a joint venture with the Müller-Guttenbrunn Group (MGG).
 The plant in Austria has a recycling capacity of over 50,000 metric tons per year.

 In 2010 the company expanded to Worksop, United Kingdom, in a joint venture with the largest metal recycler in the British Isles and one of the largest in the world (EMR).
 The plant produces post-consumer plastics from automotive shredder residue, appliances and electronics and has a processing capacity of over 40,000 metric tons per annum.

 MBA has more than 150,00 metric tons per year of processing capacity in Europe, China and the U.S. to turn waste into recycled plastics.

 With its new facility in Germany, in Mauna near Meissen, the company wants to make use of the growing quantities of WEEE in Germany and Europe and the global demand for post-consumer plastics.
 The site has a capacity of 20,000 metric tons per year and employees 20 people.

 Furthermore, MBA Polymers has administration offices in Hong Kong, USA, Germany and India.

 The company has developed over 40 patents.
 MBA Polymers’ technology and patents are registered in Australia, Canada, China, Europe and USA.
 The patents are 100% owned by MBA Polymers Inc, including any improvements made at the plant level.
-The highly automated polymer separation technology developed and patented by MBA Polymers encompasses over 20 complex separation procedures to facilitate the recovery, purification and monetization of plastics by type and grade at attractive commercial economics.
+The highly automated polymer separation technology developed and patented by MBA Polymers encompasses over 20 separation procedures to facilitate the recovery, purification, and monetization of commercial plastics by type and grade.

 The latest patent was issued on 17.01.2019 by the European Patent office is Nr EP14707916.4: Process and Requirement for the recovery of plastic from durable goods (ASR, ESR, WSR).